Chicano Movement: East Los Angeles Walkouts (1968)

+Police Surveillance and Infiltration

 Edward J. Escobar claims the Chicano Movement and its sub-organizations were infiltrated by local law enforcement and the Federal Bureau of Investigation (FBI) to acquire information and cause destabilization from within the organizations.
 Methods used by law enforcement included "red-baiting, harassment and arrest of activists, infiltration and disruption of movement organizations, and violence."
 Agent provocateurs were oftentimes planted in these organizations to disrupt and destabilize the movements from within.
 Repression from law enforcement broadened Chicano political consciousness, their identities in relation to the larger society, and encouraged them to focus their efforts on politics.